Thanks for digging in and planting over 750 Dogwood Trees in 2016!

 *Planting trees increases property values by providing beauty, decreasing utility costs by providing shade and improving air quality

-Please call us at 637.4561 if you would like to consider having trees planted In Memory of loved ones who have passed.
-Dogwood Arts will arrange for the dogwood tree[s] to be planted in public land in Knox or surrounding counties where they will add beauty to our surroundings, improve our air, and help us restore the beloved dogwood to its former vitality.
-A donation of $25 or more recognizes your gift of a Bazillion Blooms and provides for one tree.
+You may purchase your ‘In Memory or Honor *Of’… tree online or call us at 865-637-4561.
+Dogwood Arts will be honored to arrange for the dogwood tree[s] to be planted in public land in Knox or surrounding counties where they will add beauty to our surroundings, improve our air, and be a beautiful reminder of lost ones.
+A donation of $25 or more recognizes your gift and provides for one tree.